AEDC data can be accessed:

 Data is available through the AEDC Data Explorer free of charge.
 Data is also released publically through the National Report, Community Profiles and other publications that can be found in the Resources section of the website.

-Data available through agreements prescribes the type of access and use of AEDC data.
-These agreements may alter, enhance or supersede respective obligations under the AEDC Data Guidelines.
+Data is available under agreements with the Australian Government Department of Education, Skills and Employment, and these agreements prescribe the type of access and use of AEDC data.
+These agreements may also alter, enhance or supersede respective obligations under the AEDC Data Guidelines.

 Refer to section 6 of the AEDC Data Guidelines for more information about the various ways in which AEDC data can be accessed.